thsmi/SeeYouScoreExporter/README.md

 The api keys are used for authentication.
 Without them you won't be allowed to access any data on soaring spot.

-The api keys is are log string they are set by the following call.
+The api keys are long strings they are set by the following call.
 Enclose the keys in double quotes as they may contain special characters which clash with the command line.

 ```
 SeeYouScoreExporter --export credential "YOUR_CLIENT_ID"  "YOUR_SECRET"